Flavour Anomalies: A comparative analysis using a machine learning algorithm: Global fits

-After training the model and generating a sample of points using a Machine Learning Montecarlo algorithm, we plotted the logarithm of the likelihood while varying different parameters, as shown in Figure~\ref{fig:SHAP_logL_scIII}.
+We can study the behavior of each feature in detail by plotting the logarithm of the likelihood while varying the other parameters, as shown in Figure~\ref{fig:SHAP_logL_scIII}.
 Note that the parameters follow the shapes obtained in the global fit as presented in Figure~\ref{fig:scIII_likelihood1D} (with negative sign).
 The columns of dots visible in the three plots result from an over-representation of the best-fit points in the data sets for $C_1=-0.11$, $C_3=-0.12$ or $\beta^q=0.6$.
 This effect arises from using a combination of two different data sets: one with randomly generated points across the parameter space, and another with points in a grid used for the elaboration of Figure~\ref{fig:scIII_likelihood}.
 In the latter, each pair of parameters is sampled while keeping the remaining parameter fixed at its best-fit value.
-We also obtained the contours depicted in Figure~\ref{fig:ml_contours}, showing a high degree of agreement with the contours obtained in the fit.
-Therefore, we can conclude that ML, made jointly with the SHAP values, reproduce correctly the general features of the fit and it's a suitable strategy for this kind of analysis.
+We can see this way how increasing or decreasing affects the SHAP values reproducing the behaviour shown in Figure~\ref{fig:SHAP_summary}.

+We also compare the two-dimensional confidence regions extracted from the ML emulator with those obtained from exact likelihood evaluations.
+Figure~\ref{fig:ml_contours} shows the $1\,\sigma$ and $2\,\sigma$ contours in the $(C_1, C_3)$, $(C_1, \beta^q)$, and $(C_3, \beta^q)$ planes, with ML-derived contours in blue and exact contours in green.
+The excellent agreement across all three projections demonstrates that the emulator accurately captures not only the location of the best-fit point but also the shape, orientation, and extent of the confidence regions.
+This high-fidelity reconstruction validates the ML approach and enables us to use the rapidly-generated samples for detailed correlation studies and uncertainty propagation that would be computationally prohibitive with exact evaluations alone.